derrickpelletier/node-status/README.md

 ## Todo's
 + Switch to process.uptime for all the timing stuff.
 + Consider having the bar update consistently if a time/runtime type is set rather than only on increment events
++ Add an option to have the bar always at the bottom of the terminal window or just at the bottom of the current page